 What are amino acids?

-Put simply, they’re the building blocks of protein and they’re made from organic compounds.
-A long chain of amino acids creates a protein, making them very important for good health
+Put simply, amino acids are the building blocks of protein which help build muscle.
+A long chain of amino acids creates a protein, making them very important for good health.

 What are proteins?

 Proteins provide a range of functions in the body, including creating muscles, hormones and antibodies.